 All students must confirm that they can meet all of the technical standards, with or without accommodation.

-Any student requesting accommodation must contact the Office of Disability Resources or the Associate Director of Diversity and Inclusion, Dr. Melanie Cosby.
+Any student requesting accommodation must contact the Director of Diversity and Inclusion, Dr. Melanie Cosby (215-707-8856), and may also contact the Temple University Office of Disability Resources (215-204-1280).

 Grading and Promotional Policies, Candidates for MD Degree